macvfx/p5ArchiveOverview/README.md

 # P5 Archive Overview

 A native macOS application for querying and managing Archiware P5 Archive server data with secure credential storage and historical tracking.
+[Based on the script archive-overview-example.sh](https://github.com/macvfx/Archiware)

 ## Requirements